 - Whisk the eggs, garam masala, black pepper, salt, chives and set aside.

-- In a large frying pan with 1tbsp of olive oil, under medium heat, add the onions and sautee for 1 minute, then add the mushrooms and cook until lightly golden.
+- In a small frying pan with 1tbsp of olive oil, under medium heat, add the onions and sautee for 1 minute, then add the mushrooms and cook until lightly golden.

-- Carefully fold in the spinach and stir the ingredients until the spinach begins to wilt.
+- Carefully fold in the spinach and stir the ingredients until the spinach begins to wilt and set aside

 - Under medium heat, add olive oil and pour the egg mixture into the frying pan.

-- Cook the first side of the omelette until slightly brown, check the readiness by using an egg spatula to lift the side of the omelette.
-If brown, use a spatula to flip it over and cook the other side.
+- Cook the omelette until slightly brown, check the readiness by using an egg spatula to lift the side of the omelette and tilt so the egg runs over the sides.